Tiziana Margaria: Work

-She founded the Electronic Communications of the European Association of Software Science and Technology (ECEASST) journal and is a fellow of the Society for Design and Process Science (SDPS).
+Until 2016 she was Managing Editor of the Electronic Communications of the European Association of Software Science and Technology (ECEASST) journal.
+She became a fellow of the Society for Design and Process Science (SDPS).
+She is Co-director of the Science Foundation Ireland and of the Centre of Research Training in AI based in Ireland.

 Most recently she leads the R@ISE project, a Science Foundation Ireland strategic partnership program on Low-code/No-code software development for high assurance software in cooperation with co-funding industrial partners and the Limerick city and county council.

+Personal life

+Margaria married computer scientist Bernhard Steffen in 1992; they have two children.